FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Project_Management_Plan.md

 The scope oh the server is manage some requests from the clients.
 This requests can be arequest for see a list of online users, and a request for send a text-message to one, or more, online users.

 **Client**
-The purpose of this project is to give a kind of text messaging application.
+This project serves to provide some sort of text messaging application.
+The scope of the client is to interface with the server in order to communicate with other client through a simplified graphical user interface.

 ### 1.2	Goals and Objectives